Didi1081/SampleX/README.md

 ## Project Proposal
 **What is the idea behind SampleX?**

    You can instantly order toilet paper, so why not samples?
 It is a systematic approach to sending and receiving samples for    product development.
 This delivery method is specifically designed for sample parts to encourage faster innovation and end    product development.

-   The faster the customer has a product, the faster they can sell to consumers and the faster they set up ongoing bulk supply    orders from suppliers.
+The faster the customer has a product, the faster they can sell to consumers and the faster they setup    ongoing bulk supply orders from suppliers.

 **Problem**
 * Many engineers, scientists, researchers and product developers need to get a hold of samples made by suppliers to      create  products.
 This can be a lengthy process.
 Research and  interviews with customers show this can take anywhere from 3 weeks      to 6 months and is a major problem to customers.